bmartino1/sftp2/README.md

 | `config` | Yes | SSH and Fail2ban config files | `/your/config/path/:/config`|

 ## Paths/Files
-There is a /stage folder that has the orginal configs.
+There is a /debug folder that has the at build what was runnign.
 The entrypoint script will remake the /config a Volume is not need to run this docker.
 The Entypoint Script has had some updates and the Docker Log will be able to explain and show issues.
 Fail2ban and sshd have ben updated and scripts/configs updated.
-If you want to make edits to sshd, fail2ban, and jails configurations as long as they exist in /config they will be deployed and used.
+If you want to make edits to sshd, fail2ban, and jails configurations as long as they exist in /config they will be deployed and used. see docker varable opton on how to handle fail2ban and adatioanl jails outsdie of my prefereed defaults.
 A major edit was done to use the ubuntu package maintainers files and our edits to run are now using the.local file the preferred way...

-Entrypoint Script will make any missing files and set correct permission for any add configs and user keys...
+Entrypoint Script will make any missing files and set correct permission for any add configs and user keys... so even if varibles are missing it will run.

 ### SSH
 | Path | Required | Function |